 A dental crown (cap) is a restoration that is placed on teeth that have lost a lot of their natural structure.
 For decades, rebuilding a tooth that was severely compromised by extensive decay or structural damage with a dental crown necessitated scheduling at least two appointments.
 At the first one, your dentist would prepare the tooth and place a temporary crown that you’d wear while a permanent restoration was made in a dental lab; this could take two weeks or more.
 Then, at the second appointment, the temporary was removed and the permanent crown was set.
-Today, your CEREC same day dentist in Daytona, Dr. Lloyd at Indigo Dental, condenses the entire process into a single appointment.
+Today, your CEREC same day dentist in Daytona, Dr. Lloyd at Indigo Dental of Daytona Beach, condenses the entire process into a single appointment.

 What is CEREC?

 CEREC is a state-of-the-art dental system that allows Dr. Lloyd and his team to prepare your tooth, design your dental crown and place that crown in a single visit.
 The CEREC (Chairside Economical Restoration of Esthetic Ceramics) systems cuts out the middleman—our dental lab—and allows us to provide you with the entire process.